UMD: A Globally Connected University

 As a part of this program, you will engage in the following activities:

-- Guest lectures by corporate representatives that will speak to their strategic initiatives, corporate policies and national policies that relate to CSR initiatives.
+- Meet with corporate representatives to review their strategic initiatives, corporate policies and national policies that relate to CSR initiatives

-- Initiating a book collection drive in the U.S. over a 4-week period to support sustainable educational development in Africa.
+- Initiate a book collection drive in the U.S. over a 4-week period to support sustainable educational development in Africa

-- Cultural immersion visa guided tours to social, historical, and cultural sites: Kakum National Park, Kwame Nkrumah Mausoleum, Ashanti Village, Chez Afrique Restaurant, Cape Coast Slave Castle
+- Partake in guided tours to social, historical, and cultural sites: Kakum National Park, Kwame Nkrumah Mausoleum, Ashanti Village, Chez Afrique Restaurant, Cape Coast Slave Castle